what is a layoff

 9. Avoiding Outsourcing Labor

-So, avoiding outsourcing in the organisation can help the company avoid the need to layoff its own employees.
+So, avoiding outsourcing in the organization can help the company avoid the need to lay off its employees.

 Explorer Our Popular Articles